DataDog/hiring-engineers/answers.md

 * For interacting with DD via the API I had to create an Application Key first
 * To get a better understanding how the Timeboards are created and can be customized I created my very first Timeboard using the DD GUI
 * After that I put together the json representation of the Timeboard that I wanted to create using Postman.
 * The REST API provides an easy to use way to provide Dashboards as code, put Dashboards under version control and share common Dashboards with other teams.
-Furthermore you can work with template variables in order to have one single point of change.
+Furthermore you can work with template variables in order to benefit from reusability and better maintenance.
 * After sending the POST request to the REST API endpoint I retrieved a successful response (http status 200 and json payload) so the Dashboard has been created successfully
 * json Payload of the POST request:
 ```